 Dachshunds are excellent at getting along with other animals, including other dogs.
 However, it varies from one individual to another.

-If you have a dachshund and want to know more about whether they get along with other dogs, please see the following article for more information.
+Dachshunds are the best dog, if you have a dachshund and want to know more about whether they get along with other dogs, please see the following article for more information.
 We cover what breeds of dogs are the best at getting along with dachshunds and which breeds of dogs are not quite so good at getting along with them.
 This article covers tips for preparing your dog before introducing them to the new dog and raising them properly to learn proper social skills together.

 It’s important to remember that each Dachshund is different and will react when meeting another pet.
 If you are looking for information about introducing your dog to another animal, here is one approved method that has worked for others.
 You can use this process to introduce any pet with one or multiple dogs.